-For the record (and to address an ongoing annoyance), here is the Oxford English Disctionary of tourist: “a person who is travelling or visiting a place for pleasure”.
-Guess what, Mr (or Ms) independent traveller/backpacker – that’s you.
+For the record (and to address an ongoing annoyance), here is the Oxford English Dictionary of tourist: “a person who is travelling or visiting a place for pleasure”.
+Guess what, Mr (or Ms) Independent traveller/backpacker – that’s you.
 Doesn’t matter how local the transport you use, or the food you eat.
 You’re.
 A. Tourist.
-Just as much as someone who hops off a cruise ship or spends two-weeks in a resort in Cancun (or Cuba).
-You may approach your tourist activities in a different way but: Your’re.
+Just as much as someone who hops off a cruise ship or spends two weeks in a resort in Cancun (or Cuba).
+You may approach your tourist activities in a different way but: You’re.
 Still.
 A. Tourist…ok, rant over.

 Earlier this year, I stared into the face of my own stereotypes about Malaga, a Spanish city I was convinced (without having visited) was riddled with Brits abroad and tourists of a kind that were…not my kind.
 When I arrived, I couldn’t have been more pleasantly surprised and yet fundamentally wrong with my assumptions.
 It turned out to be both a great destination and an exercise in learning to visit places with an open mind.

-The result: I left with incredibly mixed feeling.
-Varadero had a lot of good, but there was also plenty of bad and just downright ugly things about the place.
+The result: I left with incredibly mixed feelings.
+Varadero had a lot of good, but there were also plenty of bad and just downright ugly things about the place.

 Cuba is a quirky place for sure, but it wasn’t until I started researching beach areas in Cuba that I began to understand how different Cuba was compared to other islands I’d visited in the quest for a spot of sun-soaking.